N3b3x/hf-tmc5160-driver/docs/special_features_multi_chip.md

 The TMC5160 driver supports multiple chips on a single communication bus through two methods:

 1. **SPI Daisy Chaining**: Multiple TMC5160 chips can be connected on a single SPI bus using chip select (CSN) pins or extended SPI transfers.
-2. **UART Multi-Node Addressing**: Up to 255 TMC5160 chips can be addressed on a single UART bus using slave addresses and NAI/NAO pin daisy chaining.
+2. **UART Multi-Node Addressing**: Up to 255 TMC5160 chips can be addressed on a single UART bus using node addresses and NAI/NAO pin daisy chaining.

 ## Overview

 When multiple TMC5160 chips are used in a system, each chip must be individually addressable.
 The driver provides methods for:

 - **SPI**: Chip selection via CSN pins or extended transfers (>40 bits)
-- **UART**: Slave address configuration via SLAVECONF register and NAI/NAO pin control
+- **UART**: Node address configuration via SLAVECONF register and NAI/NAO pin control

 ## Architecture Overview